executablebooks/sphinx-book-theme/ARCHITECTURE.md

 Contains SCSS files for this theme.
 They are automatically compiled and inserted into the theme when new releases are made (or, via the command `stb compile`).
 They are **not checked in to `git` history**.

 Our SCSS files follow the structured described in [the sass-guidelines guide](https://sass-guidelin.es/#architecture).

+We also inherit a lot of SCSS rules from [the PyData Sphinx Theme styles](https://github.com/pydata/pydata-sphinx-theme/tree/master/src/pydata_sphinx_theme/assets/styles).

 ### `docs/` - Site documentation